How Amazon Cognito works with IAM - Amazon Cognito

 Because Amazon Cognito is a consumer identity product for apps that you want to make available to the public, you have access to the following unsigned APIs.
 Your app makes these API requests for your users and your prospective users.
 Some APIs require no prior authorization, like InitiateAuth to start a new authentication session.
 Some APIs use access tokens or session keys for authorization, like VerifySoftwareToken to complete MFA setup for a user that has an existing authenticated session.
 An unsigned, authorized Amazon Cognito user pools API supports a Session or AccessToken parameter in the request syntax as displayed in the Amazon Cognito API Reference.
 An unsigned Amazon Cognito Identity API supports an IdentityId parameter as displayed in the Amazon Cognito Federated Identities API Reference.

-For more information about the authorization models and roles of Amazon Cognito user pools API operations, see Amazon Cognito user pools authenticated and unauthenticated API operations.
+For more information about the authorization models and roles of Amazon Cognito user pools API operations, see List of API operations grouped by authorization model.

 Amazon Cognito identity pools API operations